 With so much talk about the expense of healthcare, I wanted to put out a positive message about inexpensive mindbody self-care practices.
 Self- care doesn’t have to be expensive.
+Self-care is an important component of postpartum depression treatment.
 Low cost mindbody therapies are helpful on many levels.
 Research strongly indicates complementary therapies improve health on multiple levels and in concrete ways and are low cost.

 For four rewarding years, I ran the MindBody Program at the Cancer Center at a hospital.
 The program provided relief for people with the burden of chronic illness on emotional and physical levels.
 Research indicates persons with chronic illness, co-morbidity, aging-related illness and persons with mental illness, such as depression and anxiety, are among the most likely to use complementary therapies (Cheung, Wyman, and Halcon, 2007), so it was a good fit.
 Research such as that conducted by Ben-Ayre, Frankel, Klein, Scharf (2008) indicates patients expect their physicians to refer to appropriate complementary care clinics as needed.
 The MindBody Program was a forerunner of the integrative medicine trend.